-- Severity of the impact, which includes damage to personal property.
+- The severity of the impact, which includes damage to personal property.

-- Special damages covers personal injuries you’ve suffered, lost income, medical bills you’ve already accrued and anticipated future medical treatments.
+- Special damages cover personal injuries you’ve suffered, lost income, medical bills you’ve already accrued and anticipated future medical treatments.

-- General damages covers the pain and suffering you’ve already experienced from the injury, and the level of pain and suffering you’re expected to endure in the future.
+- General damages cover the pain and suffering you’ve already experienced from the injury, and the level of pain and suffering you’re expected to endure in the future.

-- Limitations on life’s activities includes how you’ll be affected from here on because of your injury.
+- Limitations on life’s activities include how you’ll be affected from here on because of your injury.
 This can include reduced income earning potential.